 Unlike the cake batter, you can definitely double this filling recipe.
 I actually multiply it by five when I am making pumpkin rolls for gifts.

 Now, back to re-rolling.
-This time though as a finished frosted cake roll.
+This time though as a finished frosted Pumpkin Cake Roll.
 Use the help of the towel as you lift it up all the while rolling the cake.
 This gives you the ability to consistently roll the full length of the cake and helps prevent any cracks along the way.

 Once you have filled and rolled the cake again, make sure and let it chill for a couple of hours in the refrigerator before you slice to serve.